mattnieland/InfotrackSEO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-* /swagger
 ![Product Name Screen Shot][product-screenshot]

-* /graphql
-![Product Name Screen Shot2][product-screenshot2]

-I created this project for a coding assessment for a job.
-I looped so many concepts into this project that I decided to make it a public template for my future API projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With